JanisHuser/WireguardTools/README.md

 ## How It Works

-- Detects home network by WiFi SSID or gateway IP
+- Detects home network by WiFi SSID
-- Automatically connects WireGuard on external networks
+- Automatically connects WireGuard when NOT on home WiFi
-- Automatically disconnects WireGuard when home
+- Automatically disconnects WireGuard when on home WiFi
 - Runs as a Windows service (starts on boot)

 ## Usage